open-make/airtrack-doc-website/index.md

 ### Disclaimer: Construction complexity

 Some parts are more difficult to construct than others.
 Mainly the central plexiglass box is difficult to build with an improvised work place.
 Precise cutting of the plexiglass is needed to ensure airtight manufacturing.
-Further, a workshop might use UV glue for the box which provides a good quality.
+Further, a workshop might use UV glue for the box which provides a higher quality.

 If you have access to a workshop, we recommend you to get the air table constructed there.
-In general it's better to have large fraction of the Airtrack manufactured professionally.
+In general, it's better to have a large fraction of the Airtrack manufactured professionally.